thruthesky/fireflutter/docs/push_notification.md

     }
 }
 ```

+- For the `Head-up display` in Android, Setting the importance to `NotificationManager.IMPORTANCE_HIGH` will shows the notification everywhere, makes noise and peeks.
+May use full screen intents.

 Setting the importance to `NotificationManager.IMPORTANCE_HIGH` will shows the notification everywhere, makes noise and peeks.
 May use full screen intents.